18 Website Myths You Should Avoid

 This ordinariness is a surefire way to fail and attract no one.
 I’m not saying you need to niche down, but you do need to get super clear on your customer’s problems and how you are their solution.

 In the case of the example above, she found that interior designers would be looking for her products since they were handmade and unique enough.
-Her next step was to actively update her website so the copy showed how her products could help interior designers improve their home designs.
+Her next step was actively updating her website so the copy showed how her products could help interior designers improve their home designs.

 Your website should focus on your user’s pain points and how your business will solve them.
-Generalization will not work; you must pick a target and market to them or end up targeting no one.
+Generalization will not work; you must pick a target and market to them or target no one.